gbdk-2020/gbdk-2020/docs/pages/01_getting_started.md

 ### macOS security warnings
 If you get a security warning on macOS that says ("`... developer cannot be verified, macOS cannot verify that this app is free from malware`"), it does not mean that GBDK is malware.
 It just means the GBDK toolchain binaries are not signed by Apple, so it won't run them without an additional step.

-You will need to unquarrantine the files in the bin folder in order to run them.
+You will need to unquarrantine the files in the bin and sdcc folders in order to run them.
 This can be fixed using the following steps.

 Open a terminal and navigate to the gbdk bin folder (`"bin/"` under your GBDK-2020 install folder).
+Then type:

+    xattr -d com.apple.quarantine *

+Next, open a terminal and navigate to the gbdk sdcc folder (`"libexec/sdcc"` under your GBDK-2020 install folder).
 Then type:

     xattr -d com.apple.quarantine *

 # 3. Use a Template
 __To create a new project use a template!__